RainbowVille/minegasm/docs/index.md

 For more detailed instructions, please see the [setup page](./setup).

 ## Known Issues
-* There is currently a bug in some versions of the Minecraft launcher that prevents the use of newer Java runtimes: https://bugs.mojang.com/browse/MCL-18306.
+* There is currently a bug in some versions of the Minecraft launcher that prevents the use of newer Java runtimes: [https://bugs.mojang.com/browse/MCL-18306](https://bugs.mojang.com/browse/MCL-18306).
 This affects the mods for the Minecraft versions before 1.17 as Minegasm requires at least Java 11.
 If you encounter this issue, a workaround is to delete `JavaCheck.jar` shipped with the launcher.
+* In-game config menu is missing for 1.13, 1.17, 1.18, 1.19, and 1.20.
+The mod can still be configured manually by editing the config file.
 * The mod has only undergone limited testing in multiplayer mode and it might not work with some mods.

 Make sure to check out our [issue tracker](https://github.com/RainbowVille/minegasm/issues?q=is%3Aissue+is%3Aopen+label%3Abug) for all the known issues and their status.
 The [troubleshooting page](./troubleshoot) provides suggestions of things to do if you encounter any issues.